The Economics of Needs and Limits (ENL)

 The fact that opportunity cost neglects the harm to people and nature in production is kept extremely well hidden.
 It was never mentioned in the numerous economics lectures I attended at university, and only a single text on my shelves acknowledges this reality.
 All the others, either through ignorance or ideological intent, engage in a conspiracy of silence on this fraudulent aspect of the standard cost concept.

 Labor cost is defined as the health effects of labor on workers.
 It can initially be either positive or negative, and like all costs it tends to increase at the margin.
 Note that a mental flip is required to understand "positive" and "negative" in this context.
 Cost refers to something detrimental.
 A positive cost is therefore a detrimental effect, whereas a negative cost is a beneficial effect.
 For this reason, labor cost is positive when labor decreases health, and negative when it increases health.
-Thus, if a worker contracts mesothelioma from inhaling asbestos fibers on the job, this is a positive cost of production.
-If a worker gains vigor and strength from healthful outdoor activities, this is a negative cost of production.
+Thus, if workers contract mesothelioma from inhaling asbestos fibers on the job, this is a positive cost of production.
+If they gain vigor and strength from healthful outdoor activities, this is a negative cost of production.

 The problem is a fundamental one in economic thought: damage to people is incommensurable with damage to nature.
-What this means is that they are essentially different and therefore cannot be measured by the same standard.
+This means that they are essentially different and cannot be measured by the same standard.
 The second point is that natural cost applies to everyone worldwide.
-The environmental effects of production are construed in ENL as a global responsibility: if automobile production in Germany causes climate change that results in droughts and starvation in Africa, then these deaths must be counted among the natural costs of the German automobile industry.
+The environmental effects of production are construed in ENL as a global responsibility.
+If automobile production in Germany causes global warming that results in droughts and starvation in Africa, then these deaths must be counted among the natural costs of the German automobile industry.

 To summarize: labor cost refers to the direct health effects of production on workers through the labor process, whereas natural cost refers to the indirect health effects of production on the global population through environmental damage.
 The sum of labor cost and natural cost is input cost, which captures the total health effects of production.
 To address the benefits that are sacrificed when resources are allocated to a specific output, ENL employs the concept of forgone health.
 This is similar to opportunity cost in standard economics.

 Assume you are in charge of a simple economy and must determine how much bread should be produced.
-If you accept ENL’s ethical principle, how would you proceed?
+If you accept ENL’s analytical approach, how would you proceed?

 This problem, it turns out, must be solved in two discrete steps.
 The first is to examine value and cost to provisionally determine the rational output quantity in the absence of environmental constraints.
 That is, purely human criteria are applied, and the environment is ignored.
 The second step is to take the environment into account and to adjust the preliminary conclusion accordingly.